- 0.1 FACT: All anti-snoring devices have side-effects

 – because they would act like an orthodontic device and move their teeth in uncontrolled ways (exceptionally an orthodontist may prescribe an anti-snoring device for certain children with particular needs).

-The best anti-snore device for YOU, is one that stops your snoring, costs you the least money, creates the least side-effects and doesn’t ‘mask’ snoring that may in fact be Obstructive Sleep Apnoea/apnea which would be better treated with another therapy.
+The best anti-snoring device for YOU, is one that stops your snoring, costs you the least money, creates the least side-effects and doesn’t ‘mask’ snoring that may in fact be Obstructive Sleep Apnoea/apnea which would be better treated with another therapy.
+I repeat:

 OTC anti-snoring devices are available without prescription, with no dental assessment checking your suitability and no assessment for obstructive sleep apnoea/apnea (OSA) prior to their use.